 Dubai is a popular travel destination for many reasons.
-Luxury hotels, beautiful desert, interesting culture, amazing restaurants, blue skies and sunshine to mention a few, have made it an appealing choice for travellers looking for a getaway which offers a mix of relaxation and new experiences.
+Luxury hotels, beautiful desert, interesting culture, amazing restaurants, blue skies, and sunshine to mention a few, have made it an appealing choice for travellers looking for a getaway that offers a mix of relaxation and new experiences.

-Recently we came across an article from the Wall Street journal where experts stated ‘We should not be thinking of a lockdown, but of ways to increase physical distance, this for example can include allowing outside activities.
+Recently we came across an article from the Wall Street journal where experts stated ‘We should not be thinking of a lockdown, but of ways to increase physical distance, this, for example, can include allowing outside activities.
 Being outside is generally safer, experts say, because viral particles dilute more quickly.
 Fleeting encounters with people outdoors are unlikely to spread the coronavirus.’
-The unique landscape of desert, oceans and mountains are what make Dubai a great destination for outdoor experiences – and while people are looking for things to do away from crowds, in exclusive settings outdoors, this is the perfect time to explore some of Dubai’s hidden spots in nature.
+The unique landscape of deserts, oceans, and mountains are what make Dubai a great destination for outdoor experiences – and while people are looking for things to do away from crowds, in exclusive settings outdoors, this is the perfect time to explore some of Dubai’s hidden spots in nature.

 1. A Night Desert Safari & Astronomy

-Always top of our to do list in Dubai, a desert safari is both a fun and educational experience and even more so during these times while people should avoid crowded places.
-Platinum Heritage offer a range of eco-friendly desert safaris in Dubai.
-Their experiences consist of smaller gatherings where you can choose to explore the Dubai Desert Conservation Reserve in a vintage Land Rover, experience a glimpse of Bedouin culture or even embark on a Night Desert Safari with a fascinating astronomy session, just to name a few.
-The outdoor nature of all these experiences and the strict protocols they follow makes them very COVID friendly and for extra piece of mind there is the option to book a completely private experience.
+Always top of our to-do list in Dubai, a desert safari is both fun and educational experience and even more so during these times while people should avoid crowded places.
+Platinum Heritage offers a range of eco-friendly desert safaris in Dubai.
+Their experiences consist of smaller gatherings where you can choose to explore the Dubai Desert Conservation Reserve in a vintage Land Rover, experience a glimpse of Bedouin culture, or even embark on a Night Desert Safari with a fascinating astronomy session, just to name a few.
+The outdoor nature of all these experiences and the strict protocols they follow makes them very COVID friendly and for extra peace of mind, there is the option to book a completely private experience.

 2. Hot Air Balloon ride: